joaquinsalas/waterClarity/README.md

 ## Input data
-We start with AquaSat, a dataset with about 600,000 paired observations of water quality running from 1984-2019.
+We start with AquaSat[[1]], a dataset with about 600,000 paired observations of water quality running from 1984-2019.
 Aquasat can be downloaded from https://figshare.com/articles/dataset/AquaSat/8139383

-Since